 Wellness today can be described as continuously striving to integrate your thoughts (mind), physical being (body) and beliefs (soul) to maximize your best life.
 While this process is uniquely personal, supportive environments and encouragement from others can be great influences in living a balanced life.
 Surrounding yourself with individuals who have similar wellness goals fosters a health-promoting environment.
 In addition, positive support helps not only yourself but others in reaching their maximal potential.

-What does health wellness mean to you and how do you maintain mental, physical and spiritual balance?
+What does health wellness mean to you?